ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 TreeMap<String, Integer> m = new TreeMap<String, Integer>(); // keys in tree struct, sorted
 ```

+## GC/ALLOCATION
+- generally all variables store on the heap
+    - primitives (ints, bools, etc) will go on the stack
+    - fixed sized plain arrays also go on the heap
+    - basically all objects go on the heap

 ## TYPE SYSTEM
 - `final` keyword means it can't be changed (synonymous to `val` in scala)
 ### CLASSES